FraserHutchison/Quick-3DsMAX-Script/README.md

 "Feel free to contact me about any issues, however I may not always be able to solve them."
 "If you want to try and fix any issues feel free.

 NOTE: "This is a compiled version, the original version is split into many seperate scripts to make it easier for development and makes use of the *include* contruct.
-I tried to make a .mzp version however it has proven to be a real pain and for now I have not bothered as teh compiled one works just fine."
+I tried to make a .mzp version however it has proven to be a real pain and for now I have not bothered as teh compiled one works just fine.
+PLEASE READ the .ReadMe in the uncompiled scripts if you are going to use them"

 ---------------------------------------------------------------------------------------------------------------------
 [BUGS]